Electronic Wills Better For Modern LIfe - But Are They Legal?

 Overhaul necessary

-As our lives have become increasingly entangled in the digital world, the idea of making an electronic will seems to make sense.
-Looking closely at out-of-date and ineffective legislation, the Law Commission launched a public consultation to look at reforming the ancient law on wills.
+As our lives have become increasingly entangled in the digital world, making an electronic will seems to make sense.
+Looking closely at out-of-date and ineffective legislation, the Law Commission launched a public consultation to reform the ancient law on wills.

-According to Law Commissioner Professor Hopkins, “making a will and passing on your possessions after you’ve died should be straight forward”.
-Indeed, the Commission has stated that the current law is not only confusing but also outdated.
+According to Law Commissioner Professor Hopkins, “making a will and passing on your possessions after you’ve died should be straightforward”.
+Indeed, the Commission has stated that the current law is confusing and outdated.

 New proposals

-Serious consideration will also be given to the introduction of a new mental capacity test.
-This would take account of modern medical understanding about conditions such as Alzheimer’s disease to ensure that wills are prepared by people with clear decision-making capabilities.
+Serious consideration will also be given to introducing a new mental capacity test.
+This would consider modern medical understanding of conditions such as Alzheimer’s disease to ensure that people with clear decision-making capabilities prepare Wills.

-Without doubt, the Commission’s recommendations make electronic wills a real possibility.
-Encourgingly, many believe the simplified process will encourage many more (especially the young) to get their house in order.
+Undoubtedly, the Commission’s recommendations make electronic wills a real possibility.
+Encouragingly, many believe the simplified process will encourage many more (especially the young) to get their house in order.

 The legal profession’s governing body, the Law Society, has been largely supportive.
 “The lack of a formal will should not restrict a court from respecting someone’s final wishes when those can be proven – with appropriate safeguards against fraud.”